 Eureka also stands out as being more vertically-integrated than just about any of the other manufacturers whose products we’ve lab tested or factories we’ve toured.
-By making almost all the components of their office ergonomics products in-house they’re able to deliver a tremendous amount of value for the money.
+By making almost all the components of their office ergonomics products in-house, they’re able to deliver a tremendous amount of value for the money.
 Motors, controllers, lifting columns, desktops, feet and frames are all made under one roof, to exacting specifications.
 Their newest 850,000 sq ft factory rivals an Amazon fulfillment center in size, and is brimming with advanced manufacturing technology, and especially precision robotics equipment.

 A No-Excuses Electric Base

 To cut to the chase, there is nothing left wanting in the E-60 electric standing base.
 It has all the features you’d expect in a top-quality underframe.
-Any half decent sit-stand desk today will have a dampened stop-start; older models use to give quite the jolt when starting to move up or down.
+Any half decent sit-stand desk today will have a dampened stop-start; older models used to give quite the jolt when starting to move up or down.
 But some lower-quality bases like the Jiecang will wobble back and forth as the desk goes up and down, which can be rather annoying.
 Eureka’s anti-jitter technology also makes sure the desk’s up and down movements are completely smooth.

-The controller itself appears pretty standard like you’ll find on most modern-day standing desks.
+The controller itself appears pretty standard, like you’ll find on most modern-day standing desks.
 It includes a white LED digital height readout and four buttons for saving your favorite heights.
 But internally it’s brimming with features like over-current and motor overload protection, and a built-in alarm to remind you to switch positions from sitting to standing once in a while.
-We believe this reminder notification is done through a free smartphone app but we’ll confirm that once we receive the actual desk in our test lab.
+We believe this reminder notification is done through a free smartphone app, but we’ll confirm that once we receive the actual desk in our test lab.

 Only Two Color Schemes

-As compared to most standings we’ve reviewed the E-60 only comes in two color schemes and one size (if you don’t count the E-60 L-Desk as another two variants).
+As compared to most standing desks we’ve reviewed, the E-60 only comes in two color schemes and one size (if you don’t count the E-60 L-Desk as another two variants).
 Without even naming the name of the simulated wood grain to its descriptions, Eureka lists the E-60 in two variants, one with a black base and a darker wood grain, the other with a white base and lighter wood grain.
 The desktop is plain Jane in construction, using old-school HPL (high pressure laminate) technology.
 See our primer on Desk Top Materials Used in Standing Desks for the difference between HPL, 3D laminate, solid wood, etc.

 Commercial Grade Warranty

-Even though Eureka only puts a five-year warranty on their desk products we suspect their electric sit-stand underframes will easily outlast Chinese competitors like Jiecang (used in UpLift and Fully desks), StandDesk or Varidesk, and certainly last longer than five years.
+Even though Eureka only puts a five-year warranty on their desk products, we suspect their electric sit-stand underframes will easily outlast Chinese competitors like Jiecang (used in UpLift and Fully desks), StandDesk or Varidesk, and certainly last longer than five years.
 The commercial grade components have passed BIFMA, UL, CE, CP65, CB, KC, PSE, & SAA testing, whereas some of the bases we’ve tested wouldn’t even pass UL in the United States.